sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 Now, to fine-tune it, change the `Fade-Out Range` so what you want covered from the scene gets covered up and `Z-Thickness` to change how thin or thick the objects on the scene are to add shadows.

+In `Z-Thickness`, always try to keep a balance of how dark the objects look around.
+A lower value will make little to no AO (no shadows), and a higher value will cause shadows to be disproportionate.

 This is also useful to avoid halos around objects which shouldn't have them.

 ---